 Step 1.
 Because K has 50 reserved spots for employees, $1,000 ((50/500) x$10,000 = $1,000) is the amount of total parking expenses that is nondeductible for reserved employee spots under § 274(a)(4).
 Thus, under § 512(a)(7), K must increase its UBTI by $1,000, the amount of the deduction disallowed under § 274(a)(4).

-Other examples provided in the Notice, while specific to taxable organization may also provide helpful guidance.
-One example that related to a big box retail organization indicates empty non-reserved parking spaces again should treated as provided to the general public.
+Other examples provided in the Notice, while specific to taxable organizations, may also provide helpful guidance.
+One example relates to a big box retail organization which indicates empty non-reserved parking spaces should be treated as provided to the general public.
 In another example, a manufacturing company provides surface parking of 500 parking spots, 25 of which are reserved for customers and visitors.
 Of the remaining parking spaces, the organization’s employees generally use 400.
 Using the 4-step approach:

 - No spots are reserved for employees, so there is no disallowance under step 1.